-She is in full time practice dividing her week between CBD Health in the heart of the city and Eastern Suburbs Osteopathy in Bondi Junction.
+She is in full time practice dividing her week between CBD Health in the heart of the city and her own practice in Randwick, (near to Clovelly & Bondi Junction).
 As well as caring for women and children she enjoys a wide and varied practice, with cross referral to many other health disciplines, seeing patients for a variety of musculoskeletal problems affecting their wellbeing and general health.

 Julie is passionate about helping mother’s to have the opportunity for a healthy pregnancy and optimal birth, assisting their bodies to adapt to the many changes, which occur during pregnancy.
 Then she sees babies to help them recover from early stresses, which may affect their ongoing development.